Terraform ECS Fargate Example

 }

-Again we can run terraform init
+Again we need to run terraform init

 and terraform apply

-Step 6: Create our Fargate cluster
+Step 6: Create Our Fargate Cluster

 # ./main.tf